Parkour: Military training

 Although parkour itself grew out of military obstacle-course training, it has become a separate discipline.
 After the attention that parkour received following the 2006 film Casino Royale, military forces around the world began looking for ways to incorporate elements from parkour into military training.
 A physical trainer with the Royal Marines trained with parkour practitioners with hopes of introducing some of their techniques to his own students.
 Colorado Parkour began a project to introduce elements from parkour into the U.S. military and one San Diego staff sergeant trained US Marines in parkour.

 Scientific research and applications

 Studies have found that in exercises such as the standing long jump, depth jump, and vertical jump, parkour athletes outperform physical educators, gymnasts, and power athletes.
 Parkour training is especially linked with the development of eccentric load resistance and jumping ability.

+A study into the mechanics of the standing long jump showed that experienced traceurs use a lower take off angle than beginners (~25.6° vs ~34°).
+Wakai and Linthorne had previously estimated the optimal angle to be close to 22.6°.

 Studies and experiments have integrated parkour kinaesthetics into robotics.